-July 21, 2017 marked the date that the last of several broad extensions to the Volcker Rule's conformance period - the two-year extension for grandfathered "legacy" covered funds - came to an end.
+July 21, 2017 marked the date that the last of several broad extensions to the Volcker Rule's conformance period - the twoyear extension for grandfathered "legacy" covered funds - came to an end.
 It also marked the date that the agencies implementing the Volcker Rule (the "Agencies") took their first step of the year - closely followed by several others - to ameliorate some of the rule's more frustrating anomalies.
 All five Agencies (the Federal Reserve, OCC, FDIC, SEC and CFTC) issued a joint press release (the "Press Release"), and the three banking supervisory agencies among the Agencies (the "Banking Agencies") issued a joint statement (the "Statement"), regarding the treatment of certain foreign excluded funds.

 Pursuant to the Statement, "the Banking Agencies would not propose to take action during the one-year period ending July 21, 2018, against a foreign banking entity based on attribution of the activities and investments of a qualifying foreign excluded fund," subject to certain conditions.
-For many foreign banking entities subject to the Volcker Rule (and especially European banking entities), the Statement provides a temporary respite from years of uncertainty concerning the application of the Volcker Rule to controlled "foreign excluded funds" - funds outside the United States that would have https://www.federalreserve.gov/supervisionreg/srletters/sr1705.htm.
-On August 2, the OCC issued a notice soliciting public comment regarding potential revisions to the Volcker Rule (the "OCC Notice").
-See https://www.occ.gov/news-issuances/news-releases/2017/nr-occ-2017-89a.pdf.
+For many foreign banking entities subject to the Volcker Rule (and especially European banking entities), the Statement provides a temporary respite from years of uncertainty concerning the application of the Volcker Rule to controlled "foreign excluded funds" - funds outside the United States that would have been "covered funds" had they been organized or offered in the United States.
+However, as with prior attempts by the Agencies to clarify the application of the Volcker Rule, the scope of relief is limited and the conditions relatively complex, leaving a number of important questions unanswered.